U.K. businesses to politicians: Get it together!

 "Businesses are adept at forming alliances and coalitions when important interests are at stake.
 We should expect the same of our politicians," said Adam Marshall, director general of the British Chambers of Commerce.

-But Marshall questioned whether Britain can effectively enter Brexit negotiations without more clarity on national priorities.
+But Marshall questioned whether the U.K. can effectively enter Brexit negotiations without more clarity on national priorities.

 "No business would walk into a negotiation without clear objectives, an agreed starting position, and a strong negotiating team," he said.
 "It is hard to see how Brexit negotiations could begin without answers on these important questions."